PEOPLE-INSIDE/people-inside/README.md

 And this picture depicts our actual test environment.<br>
 On the right is the arduino case we made.
 We recommend you using a 3D printer when making your own.

+There is one thing you need to know when you make a case.
+The ultrasonic sensor sends sound waves and measure the time when sound waves bounce against the wall.
+Then use the time and the speed of ultrasonic waves to calculate the distance.
+The case should also act as a barrier to reflecting sound waves.
+Therefore, make sure that you do not only fills arduino, but also acts as a wall.
+The following figures were 3D modelling captures of a case with 3D printing.

 ![environment](./projects/img/environment.png) ![case](./projects/img/case.jpg)

 ### 3D Chassis Model